 Clear Signs that Someone is Toxic

 It is both exciting and nerve-wracking to start a romantic relationship with someone.
-We can’t help who we feel attracted to, but we can choose whether or not they are a healthy relationship candidate to choose to begin a relationship with.
+We can’t help who we feel attracted to, but we can choose whether or not they are a good candidate to choose to begin a relationship with.

 Attraction alone does not make a successful relationship, and when we engage in a partnership with a toxic person, you can be sure that at most, only one of you is going to be happy and it won’t be you.